ChaiScript/ChaiScript/readme.txt

 ChaiScript is one of the first (and perhaps only) embedded scripting language designed from the ground up to directly target C++.
 Being a native C++ application, it has some advantages over existing embedded scripting languages:

-1) It uses a header-only approach, which makes it easy to integrate with both new and old projects without changing the build requirements.
+1) It uses a header-only approach, which makes it easy to integrate with existing projects.
 2) It maintains type safety between your C++ application and the user scripts.
 3) It supports a variety of C++ techniques including callbacks, overloaded functions, class methods, and stl containers.